 In the majority of the occasions they carry in the back a legend, poetry or ingenious phrase.
 Because we talk about eggs with aspirations: they want to make us laugh, talk, think, even dream.

 If we dedicate ourselves to contemplating them one by one, and in detail, we will fall prey to Stendhal syndrome, but to the beast, and the vertigo will take over us while we drunk through the streets of La Pola.
 This is the party of the Güevos Pintos, a powerful multicolored sensation that takes away iron and drama from the recently ended Holy Week.
 Easter Tuesdays are like that, they were once used for rejoicing, for spend jokes, to feel light and graceful after the resurrection of Our Lord.
-The egg is the beginning of a new life, that's why it comes to our hair at this time.
+The egg is the beginning of a new life, that is why it comes to our hair at this time.
 But already before Christ there were painted eggs.
 Yes.
-We could rewind 60 a thousand years ago and find ostrich eggs decorated.
+We could rewind 60 thousand years back and we would find decorated ostrich eggs.

 Undoubtedly, the Pintos Eggs are the Easter Eggs.

-Its meaning is related to Lent and the prohibition of consuming certain foods, including eggs, that were accumulating in houses where there were chickens.
-So at the end of Lent, the idea of giving them away to relatives and friends became popular.
-The custom of enriching and painting them, possibly had a courtly origin.
+Its meaning is related to Lent and the prohibition of consuming certain foods, including eggs, which were accumulating in the houses where there were chickens.
+So at the end of Lent, the idea of giving them to relatives and friends became popular.
+The custom of enriching and painting them possibly had a courtly origin.

 And in La Pola (in Asturias also in Sama), eggs that have been previously hand painted are exhibited, sold and given away.
-He wake up a flea market popular to that effect, to which thousands of pilgrims from all geographies arrive, and after admiring the eggs they take cider, parade in floats, dance, auction the ramu and enjoy the streets of the Poles.
+He wake up a flea market popular for this purpose, to which thousands of pilgrims come from all over the world, and after admiring the eggs, they drink cider, parade in floats, dance, auction the ramu and enjoy themselves through the streets of Poles.

 A very special moment of this party is the Blessing of the Güevos Pintos In the town hall square; from that moment runs the cider, the good gastronomy, the bagpipes and the party, culminating with a verbena that lasts until dawn.